 The members of the Lodge extend a warm welcome to all freemasons who might be resident or visiting in Bielefeld.
 Likewise the Lodge is anxious to hear from men of good standing and character in the area who have a genuine interest in joining freemasonry and in particular an English speaking Lodge adhering to the customs and traditions of English style freemasonry.

 Due to Covid-19 meeting at Lessinghaus has been deemed unsuitable.

-Until further notice ALL meetings will now be held at:
+Until further notice ALL meetings will now be held on a Wednesday at: